SAP-samples/kyma-runtime-extension-samples/sentiment-analysis/README.md

 ## Introduction

 Marketers strive to get feedback on their customers' sentiment regarding the products they sell.
 SAP Commerce Cloud is in a unique position to capture this data, analyze it and respond in real-time.
-This example shows how to leverage the product review functionality of SAP Commerce Cloudwith a **side-by-side extension** deployed in SAP BTP, Kyma runtime.
-The benefit of this approach is that there are no code changes required in SAP Commerce.
+This example shows how to leverage the product review functionality of SAP Commerce Cloud with a **side-by-side extension** deployed in SAP BTP, Kyma runtime.
+The benefit of this approach is that there are no code changes required in SAP Commerce Cloud.
 All that is required is some configuration and data.
 This **allows** the following:

 - Event driven business process decoupled from the core SAP Commerce Cloud processing